StrongKey/FIDO-Server/CONTRIBUTING.md

 Please make sure the following is done when submitting a Pull Request:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from master.
 2. If you've added code that should be tested, add test code to the RXPTest sample app.
-3. If you've changed APIs, update the .yaml documentation files.
+3. If you've changed APIs, update the .YAML documentation files.
 4. Ensure your test suite passes.
 5. If you haven't already, complete the Contributor License Agreement (CLA).
-6. Submit your Pull Request through GitHub.
+6. Submit your pull request through GitHub.

 ## Testing Your Change